We are currently recruiting for the role of

 - Contribute to the recognition of volunteers through identified schemes and ceremonies

 - Ensure volunteers are aware of the services provided by other organisations

-- Inform all volunteers of FLAC’s mission and campaigns encouraging them to direct service users to other relevant organisations
+- Inform all volunteers of FLAC’s mission and campaigns encouraging the volunteer to direct service users to other relevant organisations

 - Inform volunteers of their roles and responsibilities under each of the procedures

-- Promote and monitor compliance with FLAC’s Data Collection Programme by volunteers and Citizens Information Centres
+- Promote and monitor compliance with FLAC’s Data Collection Programme by volunteers and CIC’s

-- Maintain accurate records for regular reporting to the Citizens Information Board, FLAC and other stakeholders as necessary
+- Maintain accurate records for regular reporting to CIB, FLAC and other stakeholders as necessary

-- Support the administration of feedback from stakeholders
+- Support the administration of obtaining feedback from stakeholders

 - Compile reports of activity as requested